MaxLippi/Coursera_Capstone/README.md

 This repository contains the source code developed for fulfilling the final assignment of IBM Data Science Capstone project.

-This project aims to create a prediction model of the risk of a car accident using historical data.
+This project aims to create To Be defined.

 This repository contains the source code developed and the dataset used for model training and validation.